 - Bring in a book that is important to you and be prepared to discuss it briefly with the class.

 Step 1: In Wonderstruck, Ben discovers a book called Wonderstruck that explains the history of museums.
 Talk with students about that book.
 Why is it special to Ben?
 Why does he instantly feel connected to it?
 When and where does the book appear throughout the story?

 Step 2: Share your favorite book with the class.
 Give a few examples of reasons why it is important to you.

-- Ask students to think of a book that is important to them.
-It could be fiction or nonfiction, a book they’ve read recently or a preschool favorite.
-Why is the book special?
+Step 3: Ask students to think of a book that is important to them.
+It could be fiction or nonfiction, a book they've read recently or a preschool favorite.
+Why is the book special to them?
 Who introduced the book to them?
 Does the book have any inscriptions or notes written in the margins?
-Have children write a paragraph explaining why the book matters to them.
+Have students write a paragraph explaining why the book matters to them.

-- Next, invite children to bring in their chosen books from home or from the library.
-Display the books on a shelf and have students take turns explaining why they chose their particular stories.
-Encourage students to showcase anything special about the physical book itself—turned corners, highlighted pages, or stamped library cards.
+Step 2: Have students take turns explaining why they chose their particular stories.
+Encourage students to showcase anything special about the physical book itself, such as turned corners, highlighted pages, inscriptions, or stamped library cards.

 Step 3: As a class, talk about Wonderstruck (the book, not the book-within-the-book) as a physical object.
 How is it different from other books?
 How do the page turns help tell the story?
 Could the book be read electronically?
 Why or why not?